• <xmp id="1ykh9"><source id="1ykh9"><mark id="1ykh9"></mark></source></xmp>

 • Risk factors for perioperative mortality in acute aortic dissection and the construction of a Nomogram prediction model

 ObjectiveTo investigate the value of preoperative clinical data and computed tomography angiography (CTA) data in predicting perioperative mortality risk in patients with acute aortic dissection (AAD), and to construct a Nomogram prediction model.
 MethodsA retrospective study was conducted on AAD patients treated at Affiliated Hospital of Zunyi Medical University from February 2013 to July 2023.
-Patients who died during the perioperative period were included in the death group, and those who improved during the same period were randomly selected as the non-death group.
+Patients who died during the perioperative period were included in the death group, and those who improved during the same period were randomly selected as the non-death group using a random number table method.
 The first CTA data and preoperative clinical data within the perioperative period of the two groups were collected, and related risk factors were analyzed to screen out independent predictive factors for perioperative death.
 The Nomogram prediction model for perioperative mortality risk in AAD patients was constructed using the screened independent predictive factors, and the effect of the Nomogram was evaluated by calibration curves and area under the curve (AUC).
 ResultsA total of 270 AAD patients were included.
-There were 60 patients in the death group, including 42 males and 18 females with an average age of 56.89±13.42 years.
-There were 210 patients in the non-death group, including 163 males and 47 females with an average age of 56.15±13.77 years.
-Multivariate logistic regression analysis showed that type A AAD [OR=0.218, 95%CI (0.108, 0.440), P<0.001], irregular tear morphology [OR=2.054, 95%CI (1.025, 4.117), P=0.042], decreased hemoglobin [OR=0.983, 95%CI (0.971, 0.995), P=0.007], increased uric acid [OR=1.003, 95%CI (1.001, 1.005), P=0.004], and increased aspartate aminotransferase [OR=1.003, 95%CI (1.000, 1.006), P=0.035] were independent risk factors for perioperative death in AAD patients.
+There were 60 patients in the death group, including 42 males and 18 females with an average age of (56.89±13.42) years.
+There were 210 patients in the non-death group, including 163 males and 47 females with an average age of (56.15±13.77) years.
+Multivariate logistic regression analysis showed that type A AAD [OR=4.589, 95%CI (2.273, 9.267), P<0.001], irregular tear morphology [OR=2.054, 95%CI (1.025, 4.117), P=0.042], decreased hemoglobin [OR=0.983, 95%CI (0.971, 0.995), P=0.007], increased uric acid [OR=1.003, 95%CI (1.001, 1.005), P=0.004], and increased aspartate aminotransferase [OR=1.003, 95%CI (1.000, 1.006), P=0.035] were independent risk factors for perioperative death in AAD patients.
 The Nomogram prediction model constructed using the above risk factors had an AUC of 0.790 for predicting perioperative death, indicating good predictive performance.
 ConclusionType A AAD, irregular tear morphology, decreased hemoglobin, increased uric acid, and increased aspartate aminotransferase are independent predictive factors for perioperative death in AAD patients.
 The Nomogram prediction model constructed using these factors can help assess the perioperative mortality risk of AAD patients.

 Release date: Export PDF Favorites Scan